 Housing costs in Gilroy are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gilroy is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Gilroy is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gilroy is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Gilroy who work in office and administrative support (11.97%), sales jobs (11.87%), and management occupations (9.68%).

 Also of interest is that Gilroy has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Gilroy is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.06% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Gilroy is somewhat higher than in the average US city of 21.84%: 25.06% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Gilroy in 2010 was $29,881, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $119,524 for a family of four.
 However, Gilroy contains both very wealthy and poor people as well.